adnammit/notes/react.md

 * data passes one-way and is *immutable* -- the child cannot change props
 	* if you find yourself needing to change the prop values, what you really should be using is **state**
 	* recall that external **props** are different from **state** which is data managed internally by the component itself
+* props may come from the state of the parent component -- so when the state changes, the new value is passed down as a prop and the child component is re-rendered
 * you can provide **default prop values**
 	```js
 		const Text = ({fontSize = "20px"}) => {